-Distillations explores the human stories behind science and technology, tracing a path through history in order to better understand the present.
-Our hosts are Michal Meyer, historian of science and editor in chief of Chemical Heritage magazine, and Bob Kenworthy, CHF’s in-house chemist.
-Each month we examine the intersections of culture, history, and material science.
+Distillations podcast explores the human stories behind science and technology, tracing a path through history in order to better understand the present.
+Our hosts are Michal Meyer, a historian of science and editor in chief of Distillations magazine, and Bob Kenworthy, CHF’s in-house chemist.
+Each month we explore stories from the intersection of science, culture, and history.

 31 - 40 of 168

 April 30, 2013 | by Distillations Staff

 Posted In: History | Society

 April 2, 2013 | by Distillations Staff

 Posted In: History | Medicine | Society | Technology

 December 25, 2012 | by Distillations Staff

 Explore the fascinating history of chemistry and the role science plays in the modern world at our museum in Philadelphia.

-©2010 Chemical Heritage Foundation
+©2010–2015 Chemical Heritage Foundation